-Autumn ushers in a time for road trips and weekend getaways to quaint, little spots.
-Breenhold Gardens, at Mount Wilson, Blue Mountains are an absolute dream for more reasons than one.
-Surrounded by towering pine trees, exquisite walled gardens and flowers and ferns soaked in brilliant hues of red and gold, the gardens are a perfect escape from the city.
+Spring ushers in a time for colourful flowers and weekend getaways to quaint, little spots.
+If you’re looking to get out of the city, the Breenhold Gardens, at Mount Wilson, Blue Mountains are a must-visit.
+Surrounded by towering pine trees, exquisite walled gardens and flowers and ferns soaked in brilliant spring hues, the gardens are a perfect escape this season.

-Since then the gardens have continued to flourish and become a much-loved haven for many city folks.
-The gardens also offer some brilliant trails for bushwalking and we highly recommend you do a walk to take in the true beauty of the place.
+Since then the gardens have continued to flourish and become a much-loved destination for Sydneysiders.
+The gardens also offer some brilliant trails for bushwalking.

 The Breenhold Gardens have also featured in many great films over the years most popularly in The Great Gatsby.
-Reminiscent of an English countryside, the gardens are open only during a few weeks in Spring and Autumn.
+Reminiscent of the English countryside, the gardens are open only during a few weeks in spring and autumn.
 Drenched in warm autumnal hues, you have to make the trip up to the mountains to see it for yourself.
-The gardens also offer spectacular lookouts across the Blue Mountains.
+The gardens also offer stunning views of the Blue Mountains.

-Breenhold Gardens are just about a 2.5-hour drive away from Sydney CBD.
+Breenhold Gardens is just about a 2.5-hour drive away from Sydney CBD.
 If you’re visiting the Gardens from the Blue Mountains, it is about a 30-minute scenic drive.
-There’s no public transport to Mount Wilson so if you can’t drive, opting for a guided tour would be your best option.
+There’s no public transport to Mount Wilson so if driving isn’t an option, opt for a guided tour instead.
 You can spend hours lost in the garden although it’s usually a 2-hour walk to circle around the area.
-Carry a map when you start the walk and it will make your life a lot simpler.
-You’ll be hard pressed to find a better place in NSW to spot autumn foliage in all its natural splendour.
+Carry a map when you start the walk and it will make the trek a lot easier.
+You’ll be hard-pressed to find a better place in NSW to spot autumn foliage in all its natural splendour.